 The woman walked closer and stopped.
 SHE stared at me, and her dog started lunging and barking.
 Gavin looked up at me with his “oh crap” eyes.
 I said, “Ma’am if you just give your dog more space, it will be much easier for everyone.”
-I wasn’t rude nor did I want to be.
+I wasn’t rude, nor did I want to be.
 Thankfully, she walked away.

 We have to remind ourselves daily that our dogs are our responsibility.
 And we have to pay attention to others.
 If a fellow human being looks like she is trying to avoid you and your dog, be respectful.
 Maybe the person is allergic to dogs.
-Maybe she was attacked.
+Perhaps she was attacked.
 Maybe she had a bad day and wants you and your dog to leave her alone.

-The decent human response would have been “I’m sorry.
+The decent human response would have been, “I’m sorry.
 I’ll pay for your veterinary bills.
 Here is my contact information.
 Oh, my goodness, I’m so sorry that one of my dogs ripped off your dog’s ear.”

 Fortunately, our not-so-Lucky four-legged friend is doing MUCH better, thanks to tons of love and a mom committed to his training.
 But the whole ordeal would have been easier for Lucky’s mom if the man had taken responsibility for his dogs’ actions.

 Sometimes we try and fail story: I have a tale about a woman who probably thinks I’m a giant jerk.
-I tend to walk Gavin during the morning school rush hour—partially because of my schedule, partly because Gavin loves the people.
+I tend to walk Gavin during the morning school rush hour—partially because of my schedule, partly because Gavin loves people.
 Kids, parents, teachers stopped to pet Gavin, as they often do.
 Lil’ Big Head was SO EXCITED.
-I’m certain he thinks all the people are there for him, and only him.
+I’m sure he thinks all the people are there for him, and only him.